-In the event that the maximum distance criteria cannot be satisfied or if additional sampling points are required by the Township, the Contractor may be directed by the Township to install sampling taps on the watermain for the sole purpose of obtaining a water sample.
+If the maximum distance criteria cannot be satisfied or if additional sampling points are required by the Township, the Contractor may be directed by the Township to install sampling taps on the watermain for the sole purpose of obtaining a water sample.
 During the completion of the or after the watermain has been commissioned the Contractor shall remove the sampling line and replace the main stop with a plug.
-Stainless steel plugs must be installed on saddles and brass plugs for ductile iron.
+Stainless steel plugs must be installed on saddles.

-All sampling ports shall be copper or approved polyethylene lines 25 mm or smaller and brought a minimum of 1.0m above the surface.
-The Contractor shall be available to operate underground valves as necessary during sampling.
+All sampling ports shall be copper 25 mm or smaller and brought a minimum of 1.0m above the surface.

-C.16.10.3 Chlorine Residual Requirements
+C.17.10.4 Chlorine Residual Requirements